Czhuo-011/Sound-nRF_Toolbox/README.md

   <img src="/Source_code/resources/bM92C6R.png" width= "450" />
 </p>

+## How Sound nRF Toolbox works

+### When sound start:
+Sound will beep for 2 minutes when cadence met any of two conditions
+1. When cadence increases from 10.
+<b>Example </b>: It's the case when cadence starts from zero.
+2. When the cadence gap increases or decreases by 15.
+<b>Example </b>: cadence is 150 when sound stops and then it will restart sound
+when cadence increases to 166 or dropped to 134.

+### When sound stops:
+It’s the condition when the sound is on for 2 minutes .
+It will stop when cadence met any of two conditions
+1. When two minutes completed
+2. When cadence suddenly dropped to 0 or less than 10

 ## RSC path

 To find the path to RSC cadence characteristics, go to <i>Users\username\...\Android-nRF-Toolbox-master\app\src\main\java\no\nordicsemi\android\nrftoolbox\rsc\ </i>

 Find more information in the Manual.pdf